-4 This aspect is challenged by the potential existence of differential age- or grade-effects and discussed in Section 4.4.
+4 This aspect is challenged by the potential existence of differential age- or grade-effects and discussed in Section 4.6.
 It particularly applies to the estimates of the slope, correlation and rank correlation coefficients that consider the entire distribution of years of education.
-Instead, changes in the likelihood of high-school completion are driven by individuals at the margin (those that completed secondary education but did not follow up with tertiary education) and, hence, not directly affected by this potential problematic.
+Instead, changes in the likelihood of high-school completion are driven by individuals at the margin (those that completed secondary education but did not follow up with tertiary education) and, hence, not directly affected by this potential problem.
 Therefore, in case of the likelihood of high-school completion by parental background we can more safely assume our estimates to constitute a lower bound.
 Furthermore, we perform robustness checks to account for grade-effects in the estimation of the slope, correlation and rank correlation coefficient.

-Conceptually, equation (2) measures how strong the pandemic-related shock reduces the education of the individual; ranging from zero, i.e. the education of the individual is not affected at all by the pandemic, to one, which stands for an entire year of schooling lost.
+pandemic, to one, which stands for an entire year of schooling lost.
 This reduction varies by country and parental educational background.